stechstudio/laravel-storage-connect/docs/configuration.md

 By default this package create a pre-wired route for kicking off the OAuth flow.

-Disable this flag if you want to setup your own routes and avoid this completely.
+Disable this flag if you want to setup your own route and avoid this completely.

 ## Route middleware